 For proper protection when the vehicle is in motion, have the seatback upright.
 Then sit well back in the seat and wear your safety belt properly.

 Head Restraints

-Head restraints are fixed on some models and adjustable on others.
-Slide an adjustable head restraint up or down so that the top of the restraint is closest to the top of your ears.
+Slide the head restraint up or down so that the top of the restraint is closest to the top of your ears.
 This position reduces the chance of a neck injury in a crash.